 Host Headers, Secure Site Bindings, and SSL

 Host headers can be used to host multiple secure websites on one IP address.
 With this method the same SSL Certificate must be used for every site that is secured.
 If multiple SSL Certificates are used, the server usually has a problem with providing the correct SSL Certificate when an HTTPS connection is established, causing a certificate name error.
-However, this means that if you use host headers in combination with certificates that can cover more than one website (wildcard or UC certificates) you can secure multiple sites with SSL on only one IP.
+However, this means that if you use host headers in combination with certificates that can cover more than one website (Wildcard or Multi-Domain (SAN) Certificates) you can secure multiple sites with SSL on only one IP.

 A wildcard certificate will secure any subdomain of the domain that it was issued to.
 For example, a DigiCert® Wildcard Plus™ Certificate that is issued to *.domain.com will cover something.domain.com, anything.domain.com, and whatever.domain.com.
 Because the *.domain.com certificate would be valid on any of these domains, the server cannot supply an incorrect SSL Certificate.